-If you select the sport programme, S, the programme is designed for a sports mode, that is, a programme which changes up at higher engine speeds to use the full power of the engine.
-This programme is not recommended for use on the motorway or in the city.
+If you select the sport programme, S, the program is designed for a sports mode, that is, a programme which changes up at higher engine speeds to use the full power of the engine.
+This program is not recommended for use on the highway or in the city.